How to Remove Plaque from Dentures Instantly: A Simple Guide

 Remove your dentures, brush them lightly, and rinse thoroughly before wearing them again.

-Denture cleaning solutions are designed to dissolve plaque and keep your dentures fresh.
+Denture cleansers are designed to dissolve plaque and keep your dentures fresh and free from denture stains.

 3. Use White Vinegar for a Natural Clean